 So today (during another quiet moment) I was revved up to see if I could find out more.
-Googling on my i-phone I got straight to some illuminating articles, including this particularly intersting quote from Food For The Brain and an article entitled "Understanding Food Allergies" - "As many as .... probably....one in three (adults and children) with behavioural problems react allergically to common foods such as milk, wheat, yeast and eggs.
+Googling on my i-phone I got straight to some illuminating articles, including this particularly intersting quote from and an article entitled "Understanding Food Allergies" - "As many as .... probably....one in three (adults and children) with behavioural problems react allergically to common foods such as milk, wheat, yeast and eggs.
 The knowledge that allergy to foods and chemicals can adversely affect moods and behaviour in children has been known, and ignored, for a very long time."

 And what surprised me most of all, was my reaction - a Positive Reaction - a combination of discovery, revelation, understanding and relief.
 At last, here is a plausible reason why Tom might be more active than other children which did not involve him having another new label, another biological condition to be managed, or even just underlying early adolescent attitude problems!
 It just might be a previously unknown (to me) side effect of his allergic condition.

 And so begins another new leg in our journey of living with food allergies!

 Now I have to find out more, understand more, work out what it means, and hopefully identify some changes we might be able to make that will help Tom to improve his behaviour without giving this so much focus that our other, non-allergic kids become jealous or develop their own behavioural challenges through lack of attention to them.
 Hopefully it might mean changing his diet.
 After all, we have plenty of practice at doing THAT!